fattyageboy/BerthCare/docs/V9-signature-upload-endpoints.md

 ## Future Enhancements

-### 1. Multiple Signatures per Visit
+### 1. Normalize Signature Storage

-**Current:** Single signature URL per visit **Future:** Support caregiver, client, and family signatures simultaneously
+**Goal:** Support additional signature roles or maintain a history of signature revisions.

 **Implementation:**

-- Add fields: caregiver_signature_url, client_signature_url, family_signature_url
+- Introduce a `visit_signatures` table with `(id, visit_id, role, s3_key, uploaded_by, uploaded_at, deleted_at)`.
-- Or create visit_signatures table with signature_type column
+- Backfill existing caregiver/client/family columns into role-based records.
-- Update GET visit endpoint to return all signatures
+- Update read models to aggregate rows back into the three-slot response for backwards compatibility.

 ### 2. Signature Verification